How to Merge Cells in Google Sheets

 Tap on the first cell you want to merge, then drag the selection handles that appear at the corners of the selected cell to include all the cells you want to merge.

-After that, from the options you have got on the bottom of screen click on the “Cells” tab to go to the cells formatting options.
-And from there, scroll down to get to the Merge Cells option.
-It’s like toggle button to on-off.
+After that, click on the “Cells” tab from the options you have on the bottom of the screen to go to the cells formatting options.
+From there, scroll down to get to the Merge Cells option.
+It’s like a toggle button to turn off.

 But there’s a twist in this option in the Phone Application.
-When you select the cells you will also get the same options just on the quick toolbar at the bottom of the screen and you just need to click on the merge button from there.
+When you select the cells, you will also get the same options on the quick toolbar at the bottom of the screen, and you just need to click on the merge button from there.

-So, if you don’t want to use the option which I have shared above you can simply use the merge button from there.
+So, if you don’t want to use the option I shared above, you can simply use the merge button from there.

-As you have learned that there are three different ways to merge the cells in Google Sheets, unfortunately when you are using the Mobile App, it’s not possible to use the all the options.
-You can just use the Merge All.
+As you have learned, there are three different ways to merge the cells in Google Sheets.
+Unfortunately, when you are using the Mobile App, it’s not possible to use all the options.
+You can just use the Merge All option.

 Editing Text in Merged Cells

 Click on the merged cell you wish to edit.
-A merged cell will typically cover multiple rows and/or columns but looks like a single cell.
+A merged cell typically covers multiple rows and/or columns but looks like a single cell.
 Or you can double-click inside the merged cell to start editing directly in the cell.

-Once in edit mode, you can type new text, delete existing text, or modify the text as you need.
-And if you are using Google Sheets from a Mobile device, double tap on the cell.
+Once in edit mode, you can type new text, delete existing text, or modify the text as needed.
+If you are using Google Sheets from a Mobile device, double-tap on the cell.
 This will bring up the keyboard and allow you to start editing the text.

 Points to Remember